-Sirens programming is the dozens of hours of papers, lectures, panels, roundtable discussions, workshops, and afternoon classes that make up the heart of Sirens.
-For our 2019 programming series, we’re doing a deeper dive on each presentation format; this information will both help potential presenters select the proper format for their approach to their topic and provide details on proposal requirements.
+At Sirens, programming means the dozens of hours of papers, lectures, panels, roundtable discussions, workshops, and afternoon classes that make up the heart of Sirens.
+In our 2020 programming series, we’re doing a deeper dive on each presentation format; this information will both help potential presenters select the proper format for their concept and provide details on proposal requirements.
 We also suggest that potential presenters read how Sirens programming works and our tips, tricks, and frequently asked questions.
-Earlier this week, we reviewed papers/lectures, panels, and roundtable discussions.
-You can submit a proposal any time from April 4 to May 15.
+Previously, we took a deep dive into papers and lectures, panels, and roundtables.
+You can submit a proposal any time from March 16 to May 15.

 Workshops are an opportunity to teach practical skills, often through hands-on instruction.
-Workshops sometimes feature writing topics, such as building magical worlds or how to form an effective critique group, but we welcome when presenters tackle different topics for different audiences: how to plan a book club, where to find resources for library collection development, or how to create a feminist course curriculum based on fantasy reading.
+Workshops sometimes feature writing topics, such as building magical worlds or forming an effective critique group, but we welcome presenters tackling different topics for different audiences: how to plan a book club, where to find resources for library collection development, or how to create a feminist course curriculum based on fantasy reading.

 Afternoon classes are also an opportunity to teach skills through hands-on instruction, though these skills tend to be of interest to fantasy readers—but may not be connected directly to literature or other media.
-Think topics as diverse as battle weaponry, self-defense, historical dress or dance, and costume construction.
+Topics may be as eclectic as battle weaponry, self-defense, historical dress or dance, and costume construction.

 Audience size for both workshops and afternoon classes will be 25–40 people, depending on available room size.

-The boundary between a workshop and an afternoon class can be thin, so feel free to write us at (programming at sirensconference.org) for guidance.
+The boundary between a workshop and an afternoon class can be thin, so please email us at (programming at sirensconference.org) for guidance.

 Co-taught workshops or afternoon classes are welcome.
 Collaborators who have similar or complementary expertise may wish to present together, either to maximize the opportunity for hands-on instruction or to present different skills related to the topic (such as clothing construction and embroidery).

-Materials, if needed, are provided by the presenters.
+Materials, if needed, must be provided by the presenters.
 If your workshop or afternoon class is accepted, you are welcome to request a small donation from audience members to defray costs.
 Please write to (programming at sirensconference.org) for assistance in framing the wording for your summary.

 Workshops are always 50 minutes long.
 If you have a topic that’s shorter than 50 minutes, you might consider finding a collaborator to present on some other element of the topic.
 Presenters should strongly consider hands-on elements and time for audience questions.